saifalfalah/react-handbook/content/react-declarative/index.md

 ---
-title: "React concepts: declarative"
-date: 2018-11-03T07:00:00+02:00
+title: 'React Concepts: Declarative'
-description: "What does it mean when you read that React is declarative"
+description: 'What does it mean when you read that React is declarative'
-tags: react
 ---

 You'll run across articles describing React as a **declarative approach to building UIs**.